ordina-jworks/ordina-jworks.github.io/_posts/2017-10-27-JS-Conf-Budapest-day-2.md

 With the current availability of fantastic modern frameworks Pinterest decided to migrate from their outdated Denzel framework to React.

 ##### Why React?
-Imad explained they had a list of requirements for the new framework.
+Imad started off by saying they had a list of requirements for the new framework.
 1. Large developer community
 2. Design patterns that are compatible with the existing stack to make the migration easier
 3. Isomorphic rendering, therefor being able to reuse templates on server- and client-side